U.S. oil industry group pledges to fight possible Biden fracking limits

 Sommers said the API looks forward to working with the incoming Biden administration on energy, but would “draw the line” if Biden implemented restrictions on lands that were “always meant for multi-use.”

-“This would be a far reaching proposal that would undermine American natural and energy security to the detriment of the American people,” Sommers told Reuters.
+“This would be a far reaching proposal that would undermine American national and energy security to the detriment of the American people,” Sommers told Reuters.

 He cited potential loss of jobs and gross domestic product in states that rely on revenues from oil and gas production.